BrittanyClarke/Project1/README.md

 Created by: Brittany Clarke, Anokhi Patel, and Afua Acheampong

 This project was done in its entirety by Brittany Clarke, Anokhi Patel, and Afua Acheampong.
 We hereby state that we have not received unauthorized help of any form.
+This Simple FTP Client and Server project allows a server and client to interact with each other.
+We implemented this project using a single-threading at the server's end using TCP socket.
+This project allows the client to type in commands to view information on the server's side.
+As well in this project, it is assumed that the client inputs correct commands.

 Starting the Server and Client: